top of page

 It sets on the sea

 Kit is a physiotherapist who embodies a relational approach.
-She has a masters in wellbeing science and is currently training in hakomi mindful somatic psychotherapy.
+She has a masters in wellbeing science and is trained in hakomi mindful somatic psychotherapy.

 She has a keen interest in interpersonal neuroscience and its role in pain and healthcare, in particular, the relationship between the practitioner and the client and the emergent intersubjective space.